///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 The purpose of the Derivative constant is for predicting change.
 The Derivative action acts of the rate of change measured in the Process Variable.

-However, since the Derivative term is measuring the rate of change in the Process Variable, the Process Variable must be a very clean signal meaning no noise within the signal.
+However, since the Derivative term measures the rate of change in the Process Variable, the Process Variable must be a very clean signal meaning no noise within the signal.
 For that reason, Derivative terms are not often used in controls.

 Derivative Controller